albi3ro/M4/_posts/2015-01-14-Spin-Chain-Prerequisities.md

 I might write a full article on this later.

-Performing a Jordan-Wigner transformation on the full Heisenburg model gives a four-operator scattering term.
-The Bethe Ansatz, which I honestly don't know anything about, solves the full 1D Heisenburg Model, as well as some 1D Bose gas and Hubbard model problems.
+Performing a Jordan-Wigner transformation on the full Heisenberg model gives a four-operator scattering term.
+The Bethe Ansatz, which I honestly don't know anything about, solves the full 1D Heisenberg Model, as well as some 1D Bose gas and Hubbard model problems.
 Come back to me in many years, or ask a Russian mathematician.

 ## Noether's Theorem: Symmetries and Conserved Quantities